jojozhuang/game-store-angular/README.md

 Access http://localhost:12080/ in web browser, enjoy!

 # Deployment
+Follow the tutorial [Deploying Static Web App to GitHub Pages using Travis-CI](https://jojozhuang.github.io/tutorial/githubpages/deploying-static-web-app-to-github-pages-using-travis-ci/) to deploy this app to GitHub Pages.

 Follow the tutorial [Deploying Game Store Angular App to Netlify](https://jojozhuang.github.io/tutorial/angular/deploying-game-store-angular-app-to-netlify/) to deploy this app to Netlify.

 # Portfolio